-If coarse fishing is more your preference, there is a small stream with brown trout right next to the cabins.
+If coarse fishing is more your preference, there is a small stream with brown trout right next to our romantic couples cabins.
 Alternatively, Loch Lomond, a 10 minute drive away, has a large head of pike weighing up to 40lbs, and many other coarse fish.
 Remember, as with all coarse fishing around the country, you will need a fishing licence.

 Further afield but worth the drive, is Oban, with the best skate fishing in the country.
 You can book a boat fishing day trip and catch skate weighing hundreds of pounds; a fish of a life time!

-Right on your door step at Strathyre is Loch Lubnaig, a lovely location for fishing.
+Right on your door step at Strathyre is Loch Lubnaig, a lovely location, when you are not relaxing in yout hot tub, for fishing.
 From May to August, you can fish for salmon which are going upstream from the sea.
 There are also lots of perch and many other fresh water fish.

 This is mainly a trout fishing area with lots of trout farms.
 You need to hire a fishing rod and you have to pay for what you catch.
 This means you can take your catch home and cook it!
 You can also do some fly fishing, using an artificial fly or a rod and reel with bait.

 Coarse fishing in this area is very good as there are many local ponds, streams, lakes and rivers.
 The North York Moors website has an excellent guide to fishing spots, including the trout lake at nearby Pickering.